Data based best practices for more effective Facebook advertising

 Because of this, Facebook advertising can be a great way to generate more leads, sell products and generally boost your bottom line.
 But increasing popularity means increasing Cost Per Clicks due to competition.
 If you don't produce quality ads then you're just throwing money away.
 It's extremely important to optimise your ads by looking at the latest data on what works and applying it to your ad copy and visuals.

-That's where a new report from AdEspresso and HubSpot can help.
+That's where a report from AdEspresso and HubSpot can help.
 They analysed over 100,000 Facebook ads from 1,000 different companies to see what works best on the platform.

 Most popular post type